 In 2006 the New Zealand Derby moved to its new home as the feature race on the first day of inaugural Auckland Cup Week.
 The Taranaki owned and trained, Wahid, led all the way to and etched his name into the magnificent history of the race.

-This Saturday 2 March 2019, Ellerslie will stage the $1,000,000 Vodafone New Zealand Derby and, as with the previous events, it will be a race of drama, passion, excitement and, when the dust settles, another worthy winner will be crowned a Derby winner.
+On Saturday 6 March 2021, Ellerslie will stage the $1,000,000 Vodafone New Zealand Derby and, as with the previous events, it will be a race of drama, passion, excitement and, when the dust settles, another worthy winner will be crowned a Derby winner.